danog/MadelineProto/docs/TD_docs/methods/getInlineQueryResults.md

 ---
 title: getInlineQueryResults
 description: Sends inline query to a bot and returns its results.
+Returns error with code 502 if bot fails to answer the query before query timeout expires.
 Unavailable for bots
 ---
 ## Method: getInlineQueryResults
 [Back to methods index](index.md)